-The table 3.1, below shows the target population comprised 219 respondents drawn from Kaiboi National Polytechnic.
+The table 1, below shows the target population comprised 219 respondents drawn from Kaiboi National Polytechnic.
 These included the Chief Principal, Deputy Principals, Heads of Departments, Assistant Heads of Departments, Examination Officers, and Lecturers.
 This group was purposively selected because of their familiarity with leadership practices and their impact on academic performance in the institution.

-Table 3.
-1: Population Distribution
+Table 1.
+Population Distribution